top of page

 Strategies for Managing High Excitement Levels

 A tired dog is a calm dog.
 Make sure your pup has had a good walk or play session before guests arrive.
 Burning off energy reduces the risk of overstimulation and jumping.
-For dogs who struggle to stay calm in high-excitement situations, behavioural modification techniques can also help.
-You can learn about these strategies through a professional behaviour modification service like this one.
+For dogs who struggle to stay calm in high-excitement situations, behavioural modification techniques can help.
+You can learn about these strategies through a professional behavior modification service like this one.

 Conclusion